Appreciating Life’s Mysteries

 Spring gives us the oomph that seems so inaccessible on a wintry day.
 How will you use it to enrich your life and take you beyond your limitations?

 I’m not naïve enough to think that just because Punxsutawney Phil didn’t see his shadow yesterday morning, that the Pacific Northwest won’t dump more winter on us.
-I’ll still keep the wood stove going out at our house in the Gorge for a few more months.
 But the daffodils won’t retreat, and the robins won’t fly away.
 They know that spring is around the corner, and they will remind me that I can take advantage of the season to be bold and to revel in its beauty.

 As Percy Bysshe Shelley wrote,